michael-sumner/go-make-things/content/guides/writing-vanilla-js-plugins.md

 Learn how to write flexible, modular, scalable JavaScript plugins that grow with you and your users.
 Together, we'll convert a simple script into a flexible, developer-friendly plugin.

+This guide is short and focused.
+Learn the ins-and-outs of writing vanilla JS plugins in about an hour.

 {{<cta-guide>}}

 {{<pricing-link>}}